Cookies

 Modular process automation with MTP

-The key to this approach is the Module Type Package (MTP).
-This industry standard in accordance with VDI/VDE/NAMUR 2658 defines how modules describe their services, interfaces and visualizations.
+The key to this approach is the Module Type Package (MTP)What does MTP stand for?MTP (Module Type Package) helps simplify automation technology in the process industry by enabling the integration and replacement of functional control units..
+This industry standard, based on VDI/VDE/NAMUR 2658, specifies how modules describe their services, interfaces, and visualizations.

 What does the practical implementation of the standard look like?